-In general, Metrobank's vulnerabilities in this period have been medium and low; It was discovered that 11 of the 14 hosts analyzed have at least one problem of vulnerability, 43 at medium risk, 17 at low risk.
+The vast majority of Metrobank S.A. vulnerabilities in this period have been of medium risk vulnerability and 1 critical (Windows); It was discovered that 11 of the 13 hosts analyzed have at least one problem of vulnerability, 38 with medium risk and 15 with low risk.
 Most hosts are vulnerable support the use of SSL encryption that offers medium intensity encryption.
 GLESEC considers the average resistance as any encryption that uses key lengths of at least 64 bits and less than 112 bits, or uses the 3DES encryption set.
-It is considerably easier to ignore the medium intensity encryption if the attacker is in the same physical network, other vulnerabilities were SSLv3 Padding Oracle in degraded inherited vulnerability (POODLE) and RC4 SSL encryption suites (Bar Mitzvah) in 3 different servers:
+It is considerably easier to ignore the medium intensity encryption if the attacker is in the same physical network, other vulnerabilities were SSLv3 Padding Oracle in degraded inherited vulnerabilities (POODLE) and RC4 SSL encryption suites (Bar Mitzvah).